svdgraaf/serverless-pseudo-parameters/README.md

 Installation
 -----
-Install the package with npm: `npm install serverless-aws-pseudo-parameters`, and add it to your `serverless.yml` plugins list:
+Install the package with npm: `npm install serverless-pseudo-parameters`, and add it to your `serverless.yml` plugins list:

 ```
 plugins:
-  - serverless-aws-pseudo-parameters
+  - serverless-pseudo-parameters
 ```

 Usage